 Tips for Success

-Online classes are built for convenience and flexability, giving students a chance to study on their schedule.
+Online classes are built for convenience and flexibility, giving students a chance to study on their schedule.
 To be successful, there are several things online students should remember.

 - A reliable computer - not just a mobile device